cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

   my-drain: http://drain.example.com
 </pre>

-## <a id='dea-set'></a>Variables Defined by the DEA ##
+## <a id='dea-set'></a>Variables Available to Your Application ##

-The subsections that follow describe the environment variables set by a DEA for an application at staging time.
+The subsections that follow describe the environment variables that Cloud Foundry makes available for your application container.

-You can access environment variables programmatically, including variables defined by the buildpack (if any).
+You can access environment variables programmatically, including variables defined by the buildpack.
 Refer to the buildpack documentation for [Java](../../buildpacks/java/java-tips.html#env-var), [Node.js](../../buildpacks/node/node-tips.html#env-var), and [Ruby](../../buildpacks/ruby/ruby-tips.html#env-var).